Jose-henry/payload-paystack-plugin/README.md

 > **Tip:** Most other resource types (product, plan, customer, etc) do NOT have webhook event support, but you can verify this by reading all the data from events, they send alot.

 ---

+## ⚠️ Important: Collection Identifiers for Webhook Sync

+To ensure the out-of-the-box webhook sync works correctly, your Payload collections **must include the correct identifier field** for each Paystack resource you want to sync.
+For example:

+- Some Paystack events/resources use a unique `paystackID` (e.g., `id`, `customer_code`, etc.).
+- Others (like `charge.success` for transactions) use a `reference` field as the unique identifier.

+**You must:**
+- Add the appropriate identifier field (e.g., `paystackID` or `reference`) to your Payload collection schema.
+- Include that field in your plugin sync config's `fields` array (e.g., `{ fieldPath: 'reference', paystackProperty: 'reference' }`).
+- Refer to [Paystack documentation](https://paystack.com/docs/payments/webhooks/#events) to determine which identifier is required for each event/resource type.

+If neither identifier is present in the event data or your collection, the plugin will log a warning and skip syncing for that event.

+---